Typha: Ecology

+Potential toxicity

+Some species are known to accumulate toxins and so must first undergo treatment before being eaten.
+Plants growing in polluted water can accumulate lead and pesticide residues in their rhizomes and should not be eaten.

 Uses

 Culinary

-Many parts of the Typha plant are edible to humans.
-Before the plant flowers, the tender inside of the shoots can be squeezed out and eaten raw or cooked.
-The starchy rhizomes are nutritious with a protein content comparable to that of maize or rice.
-They can be processed into a flour with 266 kcal per 100 grams, and are most often harvested from late autumn to early spring.
-They are fibrous, and the starch must be scraped or sucked from the tough fibers.
+Many parts of Typha plants are edible to humans, with various parts being usable throughout the year.
+The starchy rhizomes are nutritious, with a protein content comparable to that of maize or rice.
+They can be processed into a flour with 266 kcal per 100 grams.
+They are fibrous and the starch must be scraped or sucked from the tough fibers.
+Evidence of preserved starch grains on grinding stones suggests the rhizomes were already eaten in Europe 30,000 years ago.
+Also underground is a carbohydrate lump which can be peeled and eaten raw or cooked like a potato.

 Baby shoots emerging from the rhizomes, which are sometimes subterranean, can be picked and eaten raw.
-Also underground is a carbohydrate lump which can be peeled and eaten raw or cooked like a potato.
-The plant is one championed by survival experts because various parts can be eaten throughout the year.
-Plants growing in polluted water can accumulate lead and pesticide residues in their rhizomes, and these should not be eaten.

-The rind of young stems can be peeled off, and the tender white heart inside can be eaten raw or boiled and eaten like asparagus.
-This food has been popular among the Cossacks in Russia, and has been called "Cossack asparagus".
-The leaf bases can be eaten raw or cooked, especially in late spring when they are young and tender.
-In early summer the sheath can be removed from the developing green flower spike, which can then be boiled and eaten like corn on the cob.
-In mid-summer when the male flowers are mature, the pollen can be collected and used as a flour supplement or thickener.
+Before the plants flower, the tender inside of the shoots can be squeezed out and eaten raw or cooked.
+The rind of young stems can be peeled off and the tender white heart inside can be eaten raw or boiled and eaten like asparagus.
+This food has been popular among the Cossacks in Ukraine and has been called "Cossack asparagus".
+The inner stalk of the leaf bases can be eaten raw or cooked, especially in late spring when they are young and tender.
+In early summer, both the male and female green flower spikes can be boiled (after removing the sheath of the female spike) and eaten like corn on the cob.
+In mid-summer when the male flowers are mature, the pollen can be collected and used as a flour supplement or thickener; the Māori of New Zealand have a special bread called pungapunga made from the pollen of T. orientalis.

 Agriculture

 The seeds have a high linoleic acid content and can be used to feed cattle and chickens.
 They can also be found in African countries like Ghana.